 The Texas Homeschool Law does not require you to keep records of your homeschooling, although the state of Texas encourages it.

 Records can be a good resource to have when applying to a job or college.
 It is important to note here that the Texas homeschool law protects homeschool graduates from discrimination by Texas colleges (see legal reference 2).

 Immunization Laws For Texas Homeschoolers

-All students, including homeschool students, must receive vaccinations according to Texas State Law.
+All students, including homeschool students, must receive vaccinations, or submit a waiver, according to Texas State Law.
 The state of Texas does not require you to keep records of your child’s immunizations or exemptions, or to submit proof of immunizations.

 (see legal reference #3)